Rail transport in Morocco: High speed rail

 On 26 November 2018, the first high-speed rail line linking Casablanca and Tangier was launched.
-It is called Al-Boraq (البُراق) in reference to the mythical creature that transported the Islamic prophets.
+It is called Al Boraq (البُراق) in reference to the mythical creature that transported the Islamic prophets.
 This 323-kilometer-long (201 mi) high-speed rail service is operated by the ONCF.
 The first of its kind on the African continent, the line was inaugurated on 15 November 2018, by King Mohammed VI of Morocco following over a decade of planning and construction.

 The line is constructed in two sections—a new route from Tangier to Kenitra and an upgrade of the existing route from Kenitra to Casablanca.

 The 186 km Tangier–Kenitra line has a top speed of 320 kph, while the 137 km Kenitra–Casablanca line was rated for 160 kph when service began, with a planned upgrade to 220 kph.
 The trackage from Kenitra to Casablanca is planned to be eventually replaced by a new high-speed right of way, with construction scheduled to begin in 2020.

 At the launch of service in 2018, the travel time between Casablanca and Tangier was reduced from 4 hours and 45 minutes to 2 hours and 10 minutes.
 The completion of dedicated high-speed trackage into Casablanca would further reduce the end-to-end travel time to 1 hour and 30 minutes.
-Al-Boraq trains are scheduled to depart Casablanca and Tangier every hour from 06:00 until 21:00 (from 07:00 on Sundays).
+Al Boraq trains are scheduled to depart Casablanca and Tangier every hour from 06:00 until 21:00 (from 07:00 on Sundays).

 As of 2019, the rolling stock operating on the line consists of 12 Alstom Euroduplex trainsets, with each set comprising two power cars and eight bilevel passenger cars.
 The passenger capacity is 533 across two first-class cars, five second-class cars, and a food-service car.

-The Tangier - Casablanca line is the first phase of what is planned to eventually be a 1,500 kilometers (930 mi) high-speed rail network in Morocco.
+The Tangier – Casablanca line is the first phase of what is planned to eventually be a 1,500 kilometers (930 mi) high-speed rail network in Morocco.

 Main connections

-The main network for passenger transport consists of a North–South link from Tangier via Rabat and Casablanca to Marrakech and an East–West connection linking Oujda in the East via Fes to Rabat.
+The main network for passenger transport consists of a North–South link from Tangier via Rabat and Casablanca to Marrakesh and an East–West connection linking Oujda in the East via Fes to Rabat.
 The North–South and East–West links interconnect at Sidi-Kacem.
 Major destinations currently not linked by rail are usually served by Supratours, a bus company operated by the ONCF.

 The most important long-distance train services are: